 University can be a tough time for any student.
 Countless deadlines, piles of revision, accumulating debt and, of course, the dreaded end of year exams.
 For one week there was, however, an element that made each of us forget these struggles and relax.
 From ducklings to piglets, during exam season, every form of baby animal was brought to us.
 With the vast amount of pressure placed on us exhausted third years, the university realised that our morale needed a boost.
 Although the act of cuddling a small animal may seem minor, the benefits were immense.

-Although Julius Caesar never, to our knowledge, brought ducklings or piglets to battle, techniques used to boost morale have been implemented by those with power and influence for thousands of years, and for a good reason.
-Renowned for his leadership skills, Caesar ensured that his men would not only follow him, but would work, fight, and die for him.
-He endeavoured to build a relationship with his men and tried to understand his soldiers on a personal level by talking with them, training with them, and inspiring them via motivational speeches.
+Julius Caesar never, to our knowledge, brought ducklings to battle.
+But techniques used to boost morale have been implemented by those with power for thousands of years.
+And for a good reason.
+Renowned for his leadership skills, Caesar ensured that his men would work, fight, and die for him.
+He endeavoured to build a relationship with then and tried to understand his soldiers on a personal level.
+He did this by talking and training with them, and inspiring them via motivational speeches.

-But most importantly you must reward people for their work, even if this reward is simply a verbal one.
-Since babies, we have developed and grown with the expectation that when we do something right, or well, we are rewarded for it.
+But most importantly you must reward people for their work.
+Even if this reward is simply a verbal one.
+Since babies, we have grown with the expectation that when we do something well, we are rewarded for it.
 If you take away that reward, and with it its sense of achievement, we feel unappreciated.

 If you can’t afford the fancy tech/ expensive classes or you are allergic to bees, a simple ‘I really appreciate what you do’, may go further than you think.

 At Pansensic, we identify the level of morale within your workplace and highlight its cause.
 We work with organisations from all over the world in a wide range of sectors.
 What they have in common is the understanding that the experiences of their customers/staff/ stakeholders can provide game-changing insights.
 We don’t just summarise data.
 Weprovide a real depth of insight that is more granular, accurate and actionable.